 Some of you have asked what the difference is between the

-and then shown its frequency.
-Hopefully, this will help you to select how
+then shown its frequency.
+Hopefully, this will help you to select how often you

-often you require the data to meet your personal requirements.
-Here then is
+require the data to meet your personal requirements.
+Here then is a complete

 The seven year dividend history for the entire FTSE350 comprising EPIC; Name; Current dividend;